swordofzeus/sip-of-entropy/sip_of_entropy/entropy/README.md

 # Entropy from First Principles

-Despite being the foundational concept that underlies information theory, entropy is often presented as a formula to memorize.
-This part of the repo devotes 6 sections to understanding what entropy actually measures.
-It starts from a pure conceptual view with no formulas and slowly builds up the formula from intuition by connecting concepts from probability, combinatorics, and coding theory together.
-The final section is a purely rigerous mathemtcal derivation from the binomial theorm and it matches the formula we construct in sections 1-5 from a conceptual framework.

-Unfortunately since cross entropy became a popular loss function ML textbooks gloss over much of the concepts as 'we use logs because they have nice additive properties'.
-Hopefully the reader will have a much greater depth of understanding of what these concepts are actually measuring and why they constantly show up in ML theory after reading this section.
+Since cross entropy became a popular loss function ML textbooks gloss over much of the concepts involving info theory as 'we use logs because they have nice additive properties'.
+The goal of this section is to conceptually derive every aspect of information theory from scratch starting with concepts progressing into rigerous derivations.
+It involves stitching together concepts from probability, combinatorics, and coding theory.
+Hopefully by the end you'll have a deeper and richer understanding of what these concepts are actually measuring.
+Particularly why these concepts constantly show up in ML theory by understanding learning as fundementally a compression problem.

 ## Table of Contents
 ### Entropy
+We define surprise and entropy and describe the fundmental problem in compression.
 1. [Concept and Intuition](docs/01_concept_and_intuition.md)
 2. [Kraft Inequality and Prefix Codes](docs/02_kraft_and_prefix_codes.md)
 3. [Formalizing Surprise](docs/03_formalizing_surprise.md)